Hritik-Kumar-dev/Emoji_Rain_Effect/README.md

   # how to use it
-  no need to clone the entire repo copy the codes in EmojiRain.jsx and EmojiRain.css and you are good to goo
+  no need to clone the entire repo copy the codes in EmojiRain.jsx and EmojiRain.css and you are good to go .